xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD05_LAB_MANUAL.md

 4. Navigate to the same address to see that you are not getting the expected response.
     > **Results**: After completing this exercise, you will have a new **ASP .NET Core** project that is hosted by a \*\*Windows service.

-# Lab: Host an ASP.NET Core Web API in Web Apps Feature of Microsoft Azure App Service
+# Lab: Host an ASP.NET Core Web API in an Azure Web App

 ### Exercise 1: Creating a Web App in the Azure Portal